resharp/CB_CPM/readme.txt

            || CPM COMPUTATIONAL BIOLOGY 2017-2018 ||
-This CPM program was made for students of Computational Biolgy 2017-2018
+This CPM program was made for students of Computational Biology 2017-2018

 To run, cd into the directory of the program, and:
 >   make                        (only when you made changes to the code)